Does it ever feel like the space between the keys on your keyboard is comparable to the space between the couch cushions?

-The Best Keyboard Cover for MacBook Pro & MacBook Air: Our Choices
+Best Keyboard Cover for MacBook in 2020: Our Picks

-Available in iterations for almost every MacBook model, the Moshi ClearGuard has you covered whether you have a touchpad, numpad, or standard keyboard for MacBooks from as long ago as 2012.
+Available in iterations for almost every new MacBook Pro model, the UPPERCASE GhostCover has you covered whether you have a touchpad, numpad, or standard keyboard for MacBook Pros with Touch Bar 13″ and 15″ (2016 or later).
 The clear design is almost invisible on top of your Mac.

-- Cons: Typing on thermoplastic urethane instead of classic keys can take some getting used to.
+- Typing on thermoplastic urethane instead of classic keys can take some getting used to.

-- Pros: Available in a plethora of designs, allowing you to personalize your MacBook with ease.
-Extremely thin and weighs only one-third of an ounce.
-Very easy to clean and fits the keys perfectly on a variety of MacBook models.
+- Very easy to clean and fits the keys perfectly on a variety of MacBook models.

-- Cons: Backlighting is easily blocked by the colored pattern.
+- Backlighting is easily blocked by the colored pattern.